October 03, 2019 20 min read

 Beta-Alanine: Beta-alanine is a non-essential amino acid.
 Unlike most amino acids, it is not used by your body to synthesize proteins.
 Instead, together with histidine, it produces carnosine.

-Carnosine is then stored in your skeletal muscles and reduces lactic acid accumulation in your muscles during exercise, which leads to improved athletic performance.
+Carnosine is then stored in your skeletal muscles reducing lactic acid accumulation in your muscles during exercise, which leads to improved athletic performance.
 In your muscles, histidine levels are normally high and beta-alanine levels low, which limits the production of carnosine.

 Supplementing with beta-alanine has been shown to elevate carnosine levels in muscles by 80%.